Black Clay Bush Clover Japanese Teapot

 Estimated Shipping Widget will be displayed here!

-This Japanese teapot features a charming bush clover in gold, red, and white, applied to a matte-black clay body.
+This ceramic Japanese teapot features a charming bush clover in gold, red, and white, applied to a matte-black clay body.
 The delicate dot work of Kutani ware highlights the flower’s gentle beauty with a subtle three-dimensional effect, imparting a refined, lustrous glow.

 The lid’s knob is finished with genuine gold, adding a subtle touch of brilliance that complements the subdued tones of the teapot.
 The teapot’s smoothly rounded shape fits comfortably in the hand, and its 200ml (6.8 fl oz) capacity makes it ideal for brewing Japanese teas such as sencha or gyokuro for 1–3 people.